kurt-krueckeberg/open-fda-device-events/docs/api.md

 The search-results object has two sections:

-1. `results` &mdash; an arrray of results matchiing the search criteria.
-This is for non-count-returning queries.
+1. `results` &mdash; for non-count-returning queries, the arrray of matches.

+2. `meta` &mdash; metadata including:
+   - disclaimer
+   - link to data license
+   - last-updated date
-2. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.
+   - total matching records, if applicable.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------
  Meta Field          Details